Jerome Randle

-Jerome Jerry Randle (born May 21, 1987; Джером Рендл) is an American-Ukrainian professional basketball player who plays for US Monastir.
+Jerome Jerry Randle (born May 21, 1987; Джером Рендл) is an American-Ukrainian former professional basketball player.
 He played college basketball for the California Golden Bears before playing professionally in several European countries.
 Randle has a Ukrainian passport and represented Ukraine at EuroBasket 2015.

 While playing for the Golden Bears, Randle was a two-time first-team All-Pac-10 honoree and won the Pac-10 Player of the Year in 2010.
 He was named to the Pac-12 Hall of Honor in January 2017.

 Randle began his National Basketball League (NBL) career in 2015 with the Adelaide 36ers.
 He was named to the All-NBL First Team in his first season and then went on to win a championship in Lithuania while earning LKL Finals MVP honors.
 In his second season with Adelaide, he was named the NBL's Most Valuable Player after helping the 36ers win the minor premiership.
 He spent the next two seasons with the Sydney Kings, before returning to Adelaide in 2019.